biril/backbone-proxy/README.md

 [![NPM version](https://badge.fury.io/js/backbone-proxy.png)](http://badge.fury.io/js/backbone-proxy)
 [![Bower version](https://badge.fury.io/bo/backbone-proxy.png)](http://badge.fury.io/bo/backbone-proxy)

 Model proxies for Backbone.
+Notably useful in applications where sharing a single model instance among many components (e.g. views) with different concerns is a common pattern.
+In such cases, the need for multiple components to reference the same model-encapsulated state prohibits the specialization of model-behaviour.
+Additionaly it leads to a design where 'all code is created equal', i.e. all components have the exact same priviledge-level in respect to data-access.
-Implement custom behaviour per proxy while referencing the same, shared state.
+BackboneProxy faciliates the creation of model-proxies that may be specialized in terms of behaviour while referencing the same, shared state.

-For example, create a proxy that logs all attribute changes:
+For example, you can create:

+#### Proxies that log attribute changes

 ```javascript
 // Create a UserProxy class.
 Instances will proxy the given user model